Skip to main content

 Where you live changes the equation.

 Inner Portland (Irvington, Laurelhurst, Hawthorne, Division): Pre-1940 Craftsman bungalows dominate here.
 Remodeling makes strong sense because land values are high and the housing stock has character worth preserving.
-NE Portland saw 5.0% price growth (opens in new tab) year-over-year.
+NE Portland saw 5.0% price growth (opens in new tab) year-over-year as of early 2026.
 Budget for surprises behind the walls: old wiring, lead paint, and foundation work come with the territory.

 Mid-century suburbs (Beaverton, Tigard, Milwaukie): Homes from the 1950s-1980s are entering prime renovation years.
 Kitchens and bathrooms are dated, but bones are typically sound.
 These suburbs are showing stronger demand and price stability than Portland's core, per recent market data (opens in new tab).
 Strong remodel candidates.